raphaelsenn/maxout/README.md

 # maxout
-PyTorch implementation of the "Maxout unit/activation" described in the paper "Maxout Networks".
+PyTorch implementation of the "Maxout unit/activation" described in the paper [Maxout Networks](https://arxiv.org/abs/1302.4389).

 ## The Maxout Unit
 Maxout units devide the input $x \in \mathbb{R}^d$ into groups of $k \in \mathbb{N}$ values.
 Each maxout unit then outputs the maximum element of one of these groups: